Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 21: (W4/W8) Tell the AI: "For a coffee shop on a university campus, brainstorm 5 ideas to increase revenue or reduce costs using information systems (not limited to apps)."
+### Lab 21: (W4/W8) Tell the AI: "For a coffee shop on a university campus, brainstorm 5 ideas to increase revenue or reduce costs using information systems (not limited to apps)."
-"""
+### Ans.:

 1.  **Dynamic Discounting**: Use sales data to identify the slowest hours.
 Automatically push a time-limited discount to students' phones via the campus app to drive traffic during these off-peak times.
 2.  **Predictive Inventory**: Analyze past sales data correlated with the academic calendar.
 The system can predict rushes for caffeine during exam weeks and automatically suggest increasing ingredient orders to reduce waste.